 Pricing

 Relay.app offers a free tier that includes 200 automation steps and 500 AI credits per month.
-Paid plans start at $19/month (billed annually) for the Professional plan, and the Team plan is $69/month for up to 10 users.
+Paid plans start at $19/month (billed annually) for the Professional plan, and the Team plan is $59/month (billed annually) for up to 10 users.
 All plans include free test runs so you can validate your workflows before publishing.

 Cassidy has a free Starter plan with 3 users, 5 agents, 5 workflows, and 10K AI credits.
+They also offer a 14-day free trial.
 Their Business plan requires custom pricing through a demo call.
 There's no self-serve paid tier, which makes it harder to estimate costs or scale gradually.

 Security and compliance